 Dear Reader,

-I would like to extend my sincere gratitude to Mrs. Katherine Ganden, for helping me build this amazing journal, and Ms. Jennifer Gordinier for all her support throughout my three years in the science research program.
-I am also grateful for the students and faculty on the editing team, as well as the writers for this year's issue.
-I truly could not have done it without all of you.
-I am so proud of everything that we have accomplished as a Research in the Pine team.
+Our mission is to share the breadth and depth of student science research currently happening in our community with a broader audience.
+We aim to highlight how our work is not only contributing to scientific advancement, but to society as a whole.
+I would like to extend my sincere gratitude to Dr. Katherine Ganden, for helping me craft this edition of our amazing journal, and Ms. Jennifer Gordinier for all her support throughout my three years in the science research program.
+I am also grateful for the students and faculty on the editing team, as well as the writers for this year’s issue.
+Thank you for being a part of this journey, and I am honored to showcase our research as this journal is a celebration of our curiosity and dedication to science as a catalyst to global progress.

 Sincerely,